 Anyone who has been to Greece or planning to travel to this amazing country, surely has heard about the renowned Greek cuisine.
 It’s one of the best cuisines in the world!

-Greece is known for its diversity of dishes, and although there are several staple foods which always top the list of must-try — every region of Greece has its own unique flavors.
+Greece is known for its diversity of dishes.
+Although there are several staple foods which always top the list of must-try.
+Every region of Greece has its own unique flavors.

-The preparation of the dish usually takes time, as layers are carefully assembled into a tray-like dish and baked in the oven for about an hour.
+The preparation of the dish usually takes time.
+Layers are carefully assembled into a tray-like dish and baked in the oven for about an hour.

-You can find Moussaka almost on every taverna menu, and even the higher-end restaurants serve this spectacular dish.
+You can find Moussaka almost on every taverna menu.
+Even the higher-end restaurants serve this spectacular dish.

 When it comes to family gatherings, Moussaka is usually present on every special occasion.
 Some tavernas serve Moussaka in small clay pots.